 - 1/2 cup fresh basil chiffonade

-Preheat oven to 220 degrees C. Grease two baking sheets with avocado oil.
+- First, preheat oven to 220 degrees C / 425 F. Grease two baking sheets with avocado oil.

-Whisk dry ingredients together in a large bowl.
-Slow drizzle in the olive oil while stirring.
-Combine honey and hot water, and carefully stir into mixing bowl.
-Continue stirring to form dough.
-If mixture is too wet to form a ball, you can add an additional tablespoon of coconut flour.
+- Whisk dry ingredients together in a large bowl.
+After that, slowly drizzle in the olive oil while stirring.
+Then combine the honey and hot water, and carefully stir into a mixing bowl.
+Continue stirring to form a dough.
+If the mixture is too wet to form a ball, you can add an additional tablespoon of coconut flour.

-Split dough in half and transfer to prepared baking sheets.
-Press dough into desired shape, approximately 0.5 cm thick.
+- Split the dough in half and transfer to prepared baking sheets.
+Press dough into the desired shape, approximately 0.5 cm / 1/4 inch thick.
 Use a fork to poke several holes in each crust.

-Transfer trays to oven.
-Bake for 7 minutes, rotating trays inside the oven about halfway through.
+- Transfer trays to oven.
+Bake for 7 minutes and rotate trays inside the oven about halfway through.

-Use a flat spatula to loosen crusts from tray, if necessary.
+- Use a flat spatula to loosen crusts from the tray, if necessary.
 Set aside.

-In the same pan, quickly saute the torn prosciutto until crisp and it’s picked up all the leftover caramel from the nectarines.
-Remove from heat and set aside to cool.
+- In the same pan, quickly saute the torn prosciutto until crisp, and it’s picked up all the leftover caramel from the nectarines.
+Next, remove from heat and set aside to cool.